alrichardbollans/spatial-preposition-annotation-tool/README.md

 We have included a screenshot of what everything should look like after adding 'near' in this way.

+Note: It is important that the preposition objects have a Game Property called 'preposition'.

 We also plan on improving how prepositions are handled.

 ### Creating Annotations